pakeke-constructor/ideas/umg_vision.md

 "Untitled Mod Game" (or "UMG" in short) is a multiplayer game that is based on mods.

+I've been developing it for many months at this point, and it's been really fun!

 It's setup is similar to that of Garrys Mod or Roblox;
-most playable content is User-generated.
+where most playable content is User-generated.

 ------------------------------